 All applicants who are accepted, named as an alternate, or declined a position are informed in writing.
 The accepted candidates must then respond in writing accepting their position as an Orthopaedic PA Fellow and complete a background check prior to final acceptance into the program.

 Note: We do not provide individual feedback on why an applicant was not accepted into the program.

 The Fellow will meet with the Human Resources Manager and credentialing staff of Arrowhead Orthopaedics (AO) on their first day in order to complete their medical benefits package, payroll documents, final credentialing documents, and new employee training.
-Within the first week the Fellows training with the Fellowship Director will encompass an orientation to the roles, responsibilities, regulations, and protocols as a PA in the Fellowship.
+Within the first week of training the Fellowship Director will encompass an orientation to the roles, responsibilities, regulations, and protocols as a PA in the Fellowship.